aau-cns/cnspy_ranging_evaluation/README.md

 # cnspy_ranging_evaluation

 A Python package to evaluate the two-way-ranging measurements between UWB modules in order to assess the accuracy.
 The baseline (ground truth) ranges can be computed from a recorded 3D trajectory of the moving ranging devices (tags) and known positions of stationary devices (anchors).
+Measurements from T2A, A2T, T2T, and A2A (A: Anchor, T: Tag) are computed.
+T2T can originate from two tags attached on a single or two rigid bodies.

 The following evaluations can be conducted: